An Chloe

-"An Chloe" (To Chloe), K. 524, is a composition for voice and piano by Wolfgang Amadeus Mozart to a poem by Johann Georg Jacobi.
+"An Chloe" (To Chloe), K. 524, is an art song for voice and piano by Wolfgang Amadeus Mozart to a poem by Johann Georg Jacobi.
 Mozart composed it on 24 June 1787 in Vienna.

 Text

 Jacobi's poem consists of 13 four-line stanzas with an A–B–A–B rhyme scheme.
 Mozart, who found it in the Göttinger Musenalmanach from 1785, used only the first four.
 The stanzas not used tell how the lovers' happiness was cut short by betrayal and death.
 The "death" in the third stanza refers to the height of passion after which the lovers release their embrace – la petite mort.
 From the ancient Greek novel Daphnis and Chloe, Chloe is the name of a shepherdess often used in poetic pastoral settings.